omega8cc/boa/docs/DRUSH-CLI.md

 4. Switch to the Platform app root where `vendor` exists using `cd`.
 5. Run `vdrush --version` or install it with `composer require drush/drush`.
 6. Use `vdrush @site-alias updbst`, `vdrush @site-alias updb`, etc.
-7. Run the 'Platform Verify' task to restore compatibility with Drush 8.
+7. Re-lock the platform with the 'Lock Local Drush' task (or a full 'Platform Verify') to restore compatibility with Drush 8.

 ---